Kubafqt/BazosBot/README.md

 # BazosBot
 Download offers from bazos.cz by filters and blacklist

-Alpha version with no auto-bot actually.
+Alpha version - auto-bot coming soon.